SujithKaluva/Kaluva_Sujith_002768094/INFO5100_Assignment2/readme.txt

 System Admin:

-System Admin has all access.
+The system Admin has all access.

 ======================================================================

-No user have access to delete an encounter.
+No user has access to delete an encounter.

 ======================================================================